 An important element of our current work is an increased value on a culture of precision in our workplaces.
 Doing precise work provides many benefits, most importantly, it achieves a safer workplace.

-Further, access to the online safety system was provided to contractors to give them access to key induction and safety information and collect key documentation.
-The streamlining of the SMS includes guidance for our people about consultation with, management and monitoring of contractors on the ground.
+Contractors have access to the online safety system to make key induction and safety information and collect key documentation easily available to them.
+The streamlining of the SMS includes guidance for our people about consulting with managers and monitoring contractors on the ground.

-We recognise there is gender and cultural disparity in the industry in which we operate, and we are taking active steps to remove unconscious bias from our recruitment processes by using anonymised screening and providing opportunities for minority groups.
-We do not set specific diversity targets however seek to ensure the candidate pool at each stage of the recruitment process reflects the diversity mix of total applications received.
+RFM recognises there is gender and cultural disparity in the industry in which we operate.
+The organisation is taking steps to remove unconscious bias from recruitment processes by using anonymised screening and providing opportunities for minority groups.
+We do not set specific diversity targets, but seek to ensure the candidate pool at each stage of the recruitment process reflects the diversity mix of total applications received.